East Africa 1700-1950

 The islands gained independence from Britain in December 1963 as a

-The least the British could have done is at least protect, the many innocent men, women and children who were deliberately killed and to stop instilling fear amongst the populace, it was genocide, period!
+The least the British could have done is at least protect, the many innocent men, women and children from different backgrounds who were deliberately killed and to stop instilling fear amongst the populace, it was genocide, period!

 The question further is asked, how is it possible that a so called revolution has nothing what so ever to show regards the overthrowing of a Sultanate regime, there was no mass arrest or imposition on any of members of the family of Sultan of Zanzibar, but were later conveniently shipped over to the South Coast of England.